Is Creatine Safe?

 Creatine has been shown to decrease the amount of muscle damage caused by an intense workout, which means faster recovery between sessions.

-A 2009 study by Cooke et al. looked at the effect of creatine supplementation on muscle damage after eccentric exercise.
-The study found that muscle damage decreased, and recovery rate improved when taking 21g of creatine each day for five days (technically it was 0.3g of creatine for each kg of bodyweight so would have been different for each participant).
+A 2009 study by Cooke et al. examined the effect of creatine supplementation on muscle damage after eccentric exercise.
+The study found that muscle damage decreased, and recovery rate improved when taking 21g of creatine each day for five days (technically, it was 0.3g of creatine for each kg of body weight, so it would have been different for each participant).

-If you are not aware already, eccentric exercise causes the most muscle damage of all exercises.
-It is where you only perform one part of the exercise – for example, a bicep curl where you start with the dumbbell at the top of the movement (by your shoulder) and lower it as slowly as possible, using a weight that is too heavy to lift.
+If you are not already aware, eccentric exercise causes the most muscle damage of all exercises.
+It is when you only perform one part of the exercise—for example, a bicep curl, where you start with the dumbbell at the top of the movement (by your shoulder) and lower it as slowly as possible, using a weight too heavy to lift.

-This causes massive muscle damage, and it is very popular with bodybuilders as it can lead to considerable gains in muscle mass.
-However, it often causes too much muscle damage and therefore slows down recovery.
+It causes massive muscle damage and is very popular with bodybuilders as it can lead to considerable muscle mass gains.
+However, it often causes too much muscle damage and, therefore, slows down recovery.

 Creatine has cognitive benefits

-Until recently, the effect on cognition that creatine had was barely considered.
-These days we know that creatine could be as effective as most nootropics in improving cognitive health, particularly in the elderly.
+Until recently, the effect of creatine on cognition was barely considered.
+These days, we know that creatine could be as effective as most nootropics in improving cognitive health, particularly in older people.
 A 2018 study published in Experimental Gerontology found that taking creatine can help to improve short-term memory and intelligence.
-Up till now, it was thought that creatine might only be useful to people who were vegetarians (who would, therefore, have the lowest levels of creatine in the diet).
+Up till now, it was thought that creatine might only be helpful to people who were vegetarians (who would, therefore, have the lowest levels of creatine in the diet).
 However, this study found benefits for healthy adults regardless of diet (though vegetarians still responded best).

 Other benefits of creatine

 Creatine may increase growth hormone production, and there is evidence that it can increase IGF-1 (a hormone that can help with muscle growth).
 It may also improve mood and reduce some of the symptoms of depression.
-There may be an effect on cholesterol as well as blood pressure, though the evidence is mixed.
-As the years go by, more and more benefits are being attributed to this wonder supplement.
+There may be an effect on cholesterol and blood pressure, though the evidence is mixed.
+As the years go by, more and more benefits are attributed to this wonder supplement.
 It will be interesting to see what the future brings.

 How to Take It

 There are many different ways to take creatine.
 One of the most common approaches is creatine loading.
-This is where you take a higher dosage of creatine for one week, which is designed to maximize the stores of creatine in your muscles.
-After the week of higher dosage, you can drop down to a maintenance dose.
+It is where you take a higher dosage of creatine for one week, which is designed to maximize the stores of creatine in your muscles.
+After a week of higher dosage, you can drop to a maintenance dose.
 The downside of creatine loading is that it can lead to specific side effects that are much less likely if you take the maintenance dosage.

-Studies have consistently found that in the short term, creatine loading is more effective than taking a maintenance dose, but in the long term, it makes no difference.
-If you want immediate results and do not mind some minor side effects, then creatine loading is the right move for you.
-However, if you are all about the long-term benefits and would rather avoid any side effects, you can stick to a maintenance dose.
-Another debate surrounding creatine is whether to take it pre-workout or post-workout, or whether you should be taking it independently at entirely separate times to your workout (i.e. first thing in the morning).
+Studies have consistently found that creatine loading is more effective in the short term than taking a maintenance dose, but in the long term, it makes no difference.
+If you want immediate results and do not mind minor side effects, then creatine loading is right.
+However, if you are all about the long-term benefits and would rather avoid side effects, you can stick to a maintenance dose.
+Another debate surrounding creatine is whether to take it pre-workout or post-workout or whether you should be taking it independently at entirely separate times from your workout (i.e. first thing in the morning).

-A 2013 study in the Journal of the International Society of Sports Nutrition found that taking creatine after a workout was slightly more effective than taking it pre-workout.
-However, as with many supplements, it is more important to be consistent and get your dosage right than worry about what time to take it.
-When it comes to dosage, you should be looking to get about 0.03g of creatine for every kg of body weight you have.
-If you weigh 100kg, then that would be 3g of creatine per day, if you weigh 50kg then that would be 1.5g per day.
+A 2013 study in the Journal of the International Society of Sports Nutrition found that taking creatine after a workout was slightly more effective than pre-workout.
+However, as with many supplements, it is more important to be consistent and correct your dosage than to worry about when to take it.
+When it comes to dosage, you should get about 0.03g of creatine for every kg of body weight you have.
+If you weigh 100kg, that would be 3g of creatine per day; if you weigh 50kg, that would be 1.5g per day.

-People who are loading should start taking 10x their recommended amount.
-So 30g for the 100kg person and 15g for the 50kg person.
-If you have higher muscle mass (bodybuilders, powerlifters, and larger sportspeople), then you can have a little more creatine than regular people.
-This is because the more muscle you have, the more creatine you can store.
-Drink more water while taking creatine as creatine tends to drive water to the muscle cells, which can dehydrate you unless you increase your water intake.
+People who are loading should start taking 10x of their recommended amount.
+So 30g is for a 100kg person, and 15g is for a 50kg person.
+You can have more creatine than regular people with higher muscle mass (bodybuilders, powerlifters, and larger sportspeople).
+The more muscle you have, the more creatine you can store.
+Drink more water while taking creatine, as creatine tends to drive water to the muscle cells, which can dehydrate you unless you increase your water intake.

 Is it safe?